findirfin/findirfin.dev/md/content/posts/Markdown Computer.md

 ---
 LLMs like markdown, humans like markdown.

-The idea is to build a "computer" or set of apps that are all based in markdown so that a LLM can operate it as well as a human can.
+The idea is to build a "computer" or a framework and set of apps that are all based in markdown so that a LLM can operate it as well as a human can.
 The software will also include a CLI so the LLM and Human can run commands

 ![](/images/Pasted%20image%2020250218145314.png)